Murry Wilson: Aftermath and the Sunrays

 Even after Murry's formal business relationship with the Beach Boys ended, he remained in close contact with the group, letting Brian know his thoughts about the band's decisions.
 Brian also periodically sought advice from his father.
 In 1964, Murry sold off his machinery business and separated from Audree.
 According to music historian Mark Dillon, it has been alleged that Wilson had one or more extramarital affairs, "but whether this was in the aftermath of his separation from Audree or was ultimately the cause is not known."
 Biographer Peter Ames Carlin suggested that Brian's song "Let Him Run Wild" (1965) was inspired by Murry's affairs.

 In June 1964, Murry produced three tracks for David Marks' group the Marksmen: "Car Party", "Casanova", and "Leaves".
-During the mid-1960s, Murry produced and managed the Sunrays, a group comprising five students who attended Hollywood Professional High School.
+During the mid-1960s, Murry produced and managed the Sunrays, a group comprising five students who attended Hollywood Professional High School led by Rick Henn, a friend of Carl Wilson.
 The Sunrays earned some media attention and a bit of airplay for their initial singles, but never broke into the national Top 40.
 Their two best-known singles, "I Live for the Sun" and "Andrea", were regional hits in California.
 Session drummer Hal Blaine remembered of the Sunrays sessions, "You could smell the liquor something terrible when he [Wilson] came near you.
 Everybody got a two-dollar bill as a tip before we started, and then he'd get down on one knee and say a prayer.
 It was very weird."

 In February 1965, Wilson visited a Beach Boys recording session for "Help Me, Rhonda" and, to the group's annoyance, attempted to resume his role as the band's producer.
 A tape of the session later circulated widely among bootleggers.
 On May 8, Murry drafted an eight-page letter to Brian in which he correlated the Beach Boys' rise to fame with the disintegration of his family.
 He wrote that he felt he was "almost [in] a living hell" and "wanted to give up completely on two separate occasions."
 Dillon wrote that the letter "provides a wealth of insight into his conflicted personality, and it made headlines in 2009 after being posted online."

 For their next album, Summer Days (And Summer Nights!!) (released July 1965), Brian wrote a novelty song inspired by his father: "I'm Bugged at My Ol' Man".
 Murry later commented on the song, "He meant it as a put-on, but he meant it."
 In July, he sent a letter to Brian requesting that he be officially granted sole ownership of Sea of Tunes, per a verbal agreement they had reached in 1962.
 According to historian Keith Badman, "Brian allowed Murry to take total control to stop his father's continual hassling on the matter."